“Television explains one thing at a time very well, and complex thoughts not at all.”

 Burned out by broadcasting, I turned my attention to building a corporate video business.
 This was a very successful venture, which also allowed me to indulge in creating some fine sponsored documentaries.
 One of my biggest clients was Royal Bank of Canada, for whom I started a quarterly staff video magazine.
 Bi-lingual host Fran Vallée and I travelled across the land telling stories for and about the bank to employees.
 The show won awards, and I won a staff job in the Corporate Communications department.
 After a rocky start as a communications advisor, I found my way back into production and ended a nearly 15-year career as Director of Video and Event Production.
 Back on the freelance market, I enjoyed making behind the scenes videos on movie sets.

 Ready for something new, I started having fun as the writer and host of my own television show.
 It was a local production, about getting out of the city, but was a whole new start for me.
 Check it out on our sister website at Escapes with Nigel.
 Fourteen episodes spread over two seasons.

 NIGEL’S 2nd SHOW LAUNCHED IN MAY 2016

-My next venture was writing and hosting cooking series, back on Bell Fibe TV1, called Market to Table.
+My next venture was writing and hosting a cooking series, back on Bell Fibe TV1, called Market to Table.
 We visited some of Toronto’s top markets and found unusual and interesting foods, and guest chefs and I cooked them up in the kitchen and served them at the table.
 Fun guaranteed!
-In season 2, launched in early 2017, Chef Dan Frenette took on the hosting role and I returned behind the camera where I properly belong.
+In season 2, in 2017, Chef Dan Frenette took on the hosting role and I returned behind the camera where I properly belong.
 A Market to Table cookbook accompanied the series.

 More than five decades in communications and a raft of wonderful experiences, with many more to come.